 Opportunities for Connection while Preserving Privacy

 Most new mainstream American homes are built almost entirely for privacy – tiny front porches, tiny front yards, attached garages, and large fenced backyards.
 There is little to no effort made to promote community interaction.
 Cohousing, on the other hand, seeks to promote opportunities for connection with neighbors while preserving privacy.
 We all cherish our privacy.
 Somewhat ironically, the majority of cohousing residents are introverts.
 Heartwood homes are designed to create a healthy public / private balance.
-The front of the home is for community and the rear of the home is for privacy.
+The front of the home is for community interaction and the rear of the home is for privacy.
 Kitchens are in front so it's easy to spot neighbors passing by on the pedestrian pathway.
 Living rooms and most bedrooms are in the rear for privacy.
 If you feel social, you might choose to take your cup of tea to your front porch.
 If you want privacy, you might retire to your back patio.
 The photo at the left shows Sandy sitting down to dinner on her private back patio. |

 Open Floor Plans